 “The virgin will conceive and give birth to a son, and they will call him Immanuel”

 Joseph learned to forgive because he’d learned his new family lines by heart, song lines written into his heart by his true Father, our true Father.
 The Father who loves us all equitably and endlessly.
 The Father who has always been walking this long walk with us.
 The long walk of our lives, the long walk of our pain, the long walk of our struggle in the darkest of our valleys.
 The long walk He has been on to find us there, since before all time began.

 ‘I’m here.
 With you.’
 He says, and He takes all the tearing threads of our unravelling life and says Let’s take these shredded threads and reweave a brand new story together.
 A story bigger than your pain and larger than your past.
 The one true story of my presence with you.
 Always.
 To the end of time.

 “And surely I am with you always,

 to the very end of the age.”

 We don’t always see it coming, the presence of God with us.
-It catches our breath in awestruck wonder, releasing our human hearts.
-We don’t see it coming, but once we do, His new story never leaves us, it stays, reshaping our experiences and healing us mind and soul, releasing us, restoring us, moving like sunlight on our skin.
+It catches our breath in wonder, releasing our human hearts.
+We don’t see it coming, but once we do, His new story never leaves us, it stays with us, reshaping our experiences, healing us heart and soul.
+Freeing us into the story we were born to live.